Grace and peace.

 What can I expect at a TKC gathering?

-TKC operates like intimate pop-up events around Montclair-Bloomfield, NJ.
-The location will change, but expect live music, grounding exercises to settle our systems, the reading of sacred poetry and texts, and the chance to reflect with others in the shape and way of Circle.
+TKC operates like intimate pop-up events around Montclair-Bloomfield, NJ and seasonally at Bashakill Family Farm in Wurtsboro, NY.
+The location will change, but expect live music, grounding exercises to settle our systems, the reading of sacred poetry and texts, and the chance to reflect with others in the shape and ancient way of Circle.
 Oh!
-Let’s not forget locally-sourced delicious bites that showcase Montclair and Bloomfield’s wonderful array of small businesses.
+Let’s not forget delicious snacks that showcase the flavors of local restaurants and cafes.

 Why “kin-dom” and not kingdom?